artyomagadzhanyan421/node-express-food/README.md

 npx nodemon index.js
 ```

-The app should now be running at http://localhost:5000 and connected MongoDB database.
+The app should now be running at http://localhost:5000 with connected MongoDB database.
 Check out [client repository](https://github.com/artyomagadzhanyan421/react-typescript-food) to lunch the applicatoin.